JinDouang/movieApp/README.md

 > A Vue.js project using Ionic 4 and cordova for making a small movie app

+# To know

+Some ionic element might not be working at all so I had to use some tricks in order to make my ionic elements working There will soon have an official release of ionic-vueJs.
+In the meantime, you can use this project as a "beginning" if you want to interact vueJS using ionic and cordova.

+This project is split with pages and components

+- Each page has different component and logical (using props)
+- clear scss architecture used for each component and view
+- a router and API service

 ## Build Setup

 ``` bash